steveseguin/social_stream/README.md

 #### Custom Overlays from scratch

-For those so inclined to make their own overlays for Social Stream from scratch, I've created a basic and bare HTML template for reference.
+For those so inclined to make their own overlays for Social Stream Ninja from scratch, I've created a basic and bare HTML template for reference.

 Check it out here: https://socialstream.ninja/sampleoverlay?session=XXXXX

 - There are no functions like TTS or style customization via URL parameters; it's just a simple fixed overlay with minimal code
 - It can be used as a featured overlay or as a dock-alternative, with all messages.
 In the code, toggle `featuredMode` on or off, depending on whether you want it work with featured messages only, or all incoming messages.
 - You can edit and load it via your browser locally, without needing to host it.
-Keep it perhaps in a different folder than Social Stream though to avoid having it deleted after an update.
+Keep it perhaps in a different folder than Social Stream Ninja though to avoid having it deleted after an update.

 ![image](https://github.com/steveseguin/social_stream/assets/2575698/26f26421-ac44-47f7-bcfc-04627deb85f9)